hashicorp/terraform-provider-google/website/docs/r/compute_resource_policy.html.markdown

   with a COLLOCATED policy, then exactly `vm_count` instances must be created at the same time with the resource policy attached.
   Possible values are `COLLOCATED`.

+The `instance_schedule_policy` block supports:

+* `vm_start_schedule` -
+  (Optional)
+  Specifies the schedule for starting instances.
+  Structure is documented below.

+* `vm_stop_schedule` -
+  (Optional)
+  Specifies the schedule for stopping instances.
+  Structure is documented below.

+* `time_zone` -
+  (Required)
+  Specifies the time zone to be used in interpreting the schedule.
+The value of this field must be a time zone name from the tz database: http://en.wikipedia.org/wiki/Tz_database.

+* `start_time` -
+  (Optional)
+  The start time of the schedule.
+The timestamp is an RFC3339 string.

+* `expiration_time` -
+  (Optional)
+  The expiration time of the schedule.
+The timestamp is an RFC3339 string.

+The `vm_start_schedule` block supports:

+* `schedule` -
+  (Required)
+  Specifies the frequency for the operation, using the unix-cron format.

+The `vm_stop_schedule` block supports:

+* `schedule` -
+  (Required)
+  Specifies the frequency for the operation, using the unix-cron format.

 ## Attributes Reference